HassenIO/blog-old/content/blog/2019/01/12-week-year-book-summary/index.md

 Dear friends,

 It’s really hard to summarize the [12 Week Year framework](https://amzn.to/2MqrxZe) because it’s a very rich productivity framework.
 I have the feeling that any summarization will skip a lot of useful information.
 So I’ll only highlight general concepts and actionable tips.
-I’ll provide at the end of the post a “Mind Map” with key information about the framework.
+I’ll provide at the end of the post a "Mind Map" with key information about the framework.

 ![12 Week Year Framework (short version)](./12-week-year.png)